bbchallenge/bbchallenge/src/routes/method.md

 In **case 2.** the machine is marked as **non-halting**, see [Story](/story) for more details on BB(4).

 In **case 3.** there are naïvely <Katex math="2*2*5=20"/> choices for the undefined transition that was encountered.
-This number of choices is reduced by imposing an order on the set of states as this allows not to visit _isomorphic machines_^[4.
-Machines that are the same up to a renaming of the states.].
+This number of choices is reduced by imposing an order on the set of states as this allows not to visit machines that are the same up to renaming of the states (_isomorphic machines_).
 Further pruning methods are implemented to discard redundant machines.
 The algorithm is then applied recursively to the machines equipped of their new transition.

+Complete pseudo-code and details of the construction are available on the [forum](#).

 Thanks to (a) using a [space limit](#bbspace), (b) using low level code for the simulation algorithm and (c) using 2021's computers we do not need to burden the algorithm's code with simulation speed-ups as in [[Marxen and Buntrock, 1990]](http://turbotm.de/~heiner/BB/mabu90.html#Acceleration).

-Complete pseudo-code and details of the construction are available on the [forum](#).

 <a id="time-and-space-limits"></a>